vogellacompany/PreferencesSpy/README.md

-PreferencesSpy
+PreferenceSpy
 ==============

-PreferencesSpy shows changes in the eclipse preferences
+PreferenceSpy shows changes in the eclipse preferences

 P2 Updatesite